hoplaahei/hoplaahei.github.io/_posts/2013-12-25-safe-backups-with-lvm-snapshots.md

 I give no guarantees that the following script won't destroy your system, so check over it yourself and make a conventional backup first.
 Save this script as lvmbackup and execute with e.g., `sh lvmbackup -i MyVolGroup -o MyBackupVolGroup -l lvolroot -d /dev/sdb1` (where sdb1 is a large hard disk to store the snapshots).

-Here is how I backup my system with the script:
+Here is how I initially backup my system with the script:

 ```
 lvmbackup -i VolGroupSSD -o VolGroupBackupDisk -l lvolroot -d /dev/sdb1